edouardkombo/vdd-pattern/README.md

 Everything starts from a user perspective.
 The "Me" paradigm's philosophy is to make this perspective very personal, by replacing "user" or any other term defining a user,  by "me".

-### The laws of VDD Pattern
+### The laws of Vocabulary Driven Database Pattern

 Me:
 - is a table (entity) containing only an identifier (id)
 - has xToMany relations with other entities following Single Responsibility pattern

-When columns of a same table contains oneToMany relation with the table, this column has to become a dedicated table.
+When to create dedicated tables:
+- when columns have xToMany relationships with the parent table

-When a table has strict oneToOne relation with its columns, the columns become separate tables if these conditions are met:
+- if a column has oneToOne relation with the parent table, define your own rule based on filling percentage (columns with data / columns without data)
-- Values of the columns repeat themselves in the table
-- Values are too big that they may impact I/O

 ### Getting started